asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 +tensor(hat(B), -delta, gamma, beta)(p, alpha) partial_gamma K_beta (p)
 $

-It is important to note that these objects are, in general, not tensors, since the left hand side is not a tensor.
+It is important to note that these objects  in general are not tensors, since the left hand side is not a tensor.

 By substituting into the Taylor series one obtains